 Puretech Health's score of 43 is higher than 62% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, PureTech Health reported total carbon emissions of approximately 276,200 kg CO2e.
-This figure includes 3,900 kg CO2e from Scope 1 emissions, 57,000 kg CO2e from Scope 2 emissions (market-based), and 107,700 kg CO2e from Scope 3 emissions.
-The combined Scope 1 and 2 emissions totalled about 168,500 kg CO2e.
-Comparatively, in 2022, the company’s total emissions were significantly higher at about 665,000 kg CO2e, with Scope 1 emissions at 10,600 kg CO2e, Scope 2 emissions at 402,600 kg CO2e (market-based), and Scope 3 emissions at 251,900 kg CO2e.
-This indicates a substantial reduction in total emissions year-on-year.
-PureTech Health has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
-The company’s emissions data is not cascaded from any parent organisation, and all reported figures are derived directly from PureTech Health plc.
-Overall, while PureTech Health has made progress in reducing its carbon footprint, further commitments and targets would enhance its climate strategy.
+This figure includes Scope 1 emissions of about 3,900 kg CO2e, Scope 2 emissions of approximately 57,000 kg CO2e (market-based), and Scope 3 emissions of around 107,700 kg CO2e.
+Comparatively, in 2022, the company’s total emissions were about 665,000 kg CO2e, with Scope 1 at 10,600 kg CO2e, Scope 2 at approximately 402,600 kg CO2e (market-based), and Scope 3 at about 251,900 kg CO2e.
+This indicates a significant reduction in total emissions year-on-year.
+PureTech Health has not disclosed any specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The company’s emissions data is not cascaded from a parent organisation, and all reported figures are derived directly from PureTech Health plc.
+Overall, while PureTech Health has made strides in reducing its carbon footprint, further commitments and targets would enhance its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents